Prep Years 3 – 5 : Gaining independence

 St Francis has an enviable reputation for gaining places at some of the country’s leading senior schools, with many pupils gaining scholarships and awards at both 11+ and 13+.
 Senior School Links>>

 There are considerable academic and social benefits to children having an education at St Francis School up to the age of 13, and the self-confidence, sense of common purpose and academic drive that children in Years 7 and 8 develop with us is a consistently impressive factor in a child’s senior school application.

-The Headmaster and the Director of Teaching and Learning are both closely involved in the senior school entry process for each child, and parents are invited to regular Senior Schools Information Evenings to help them decide on the best school for their child.
+The Headmaster and Deputy Head (Academic) are both closely involved in the senior school entry process for each child, and parents are invited to regular Senior Schools Information Evenings to help them decide on the best school for their child.